AXA Hong Kong and HSBC jointly launch HelperShield Insurance

 Extensive coverage and support services to help customers expect the unexpected

-HONG KONG SAR - Media OutReach - 15 September 2022 - With an increasing market demand for domestic helpers in recent years, AXA Hong Kong ("AXA") and HSBC launch a new insurance plan, "HelperShield Insurance", to offer comprehensive protection to both employers and their domestic helpers.
+HONG KONG, Sept.
+15, 2022 /PRNewswire/ -- With an increasing market demand for domestic helpers in recent years, AXA Hong Kong ("AXA") and HSBC launch a new insurance plan, "HelperShield Insurance", to offer comprehensive protection to both employers and their domestic helpers.
 HelperShield Insurance covers not only foreign domestic helpers, but also local (part-time) domestic helpers and postnatal care helpers.

-- Exceptional clinical expenses coverage up to HKD300 per visit per day for foreign domestic helpers1
+- Exceptional clinical expenses coverage up to HKD300 per visit per day for foreign domestic helpers[1]

-- Extensive protection for employers, including foreign domestic helper replacement expenses coverage1
+- Extensive protection for employers, including foreign domestic helper replacement expenses coverage[1]

 - Fraud and dishonesty protection that covers foreign domestic helpers, local (part-time) domestic helpers and postnatal care helpers